ipunkpras/acronis-installer/README.md

 # Acronis Cyber Protect Agent Installation Script

 This script is designed to manage the installation and uninstallation of **Acronis Cyber Protect Agent** on Linux systems.
-It also provides functionalities to check the status of required services and run the `acropsh` tool for Datacomm Cloud Backup.
-The script supports both Linux systems and provides a menu for the user to select the desired action.
+It provides functionalities to check the status of required services, install missing dependencies like `unzip`, and run the `acropsh` tool for Datacomm Cloud Backup.
+The script includes a menu for selecting the desired action and supports version selection for the Acronis agent installation.

 ## Features
-- Install the Acronis Cyber Protect Agent
+- **Install the Acronis Cyber Protect Agent**: Install the agent on Linux systems by specifying the desired version and providing a registration token.
-- Uninstall the Acronis Cyber Protect Agent
+- **Uninstall the Acronis Cyber Protect Agent**: Uninstall the Acronis agent if it is already installed.
-- Check the status of Acronis services
+- **Check the status of Acronis services**: Checks if `aakore` and `acronis_mms` services are running and reports their status.
+- **Run `acropsh` tool**: Install and run the `acropsh` tool for Datacomm Cloud Backup health checks.
+- **Run CVT Tool**: Verifies the connection to Acronis Cloud using the Linux Connection Verification Tool (CVT).
+- **Check and install missing dependencies**: Ensures required packages like `unzip` and `python3` are available and installs them if missing.
-- Create a temporary directory for installation and handle the installer
+- **Cleanup temporary files**: Removes downloaded installation files and logs after the process is complete to maintain a clean environment.
-- Customizable installation version and token

 ## Requirements
-- **Root access**: The script must be run with root privileges to install/uninstall the Acronis agent.
+- **Root access**: The script must be run with root privileges to install/uninstall the Acronis agent and manage services.
-- **Curl**: For downloading the installer.
-- **Systemd**: To check the Acronis service status.

-## Features
-- Install or Uninstall Acronis Cyber Protect Agent
-- Check the status of Acronis services (`aakore` and `acronis_mms`)
-- Install and run the `acropsh` tool
-- Python 3 installation if needed
+- **Python 3**: The script checks for Python 3 installation, and installs it if not present.

-## Requirements
-- Root access (sudo privileges)
-- Python 3 installed (the script will attempt to install Python 3 if it's missing)
+- **`unzip`**: The script checks if `unzip` is installed before extracting `.zip` files.
+If it's missing, the script will prompt the user to install it.
-- `acropsh` tool needs to be run only when both `aakore` and `acronis_mms` services are running

 ## Installation

 1. **Clone or Download the Script**:
-   - You can download or clone this repository to your server or Linux machine.
+   - Download or clone this repository to your server or Linux machine.

 2. **Make the Script Executable**:
-   - Once you've downloaded or cloned the script, navigate to the directory containing the script and run:
+   - Navigate to the directory containing the script and run:
      ```bash
      chmod +x installer-acronis.sh
      ```